Code-Institute-Submissions/ms1_independent_artist/README.md

 - The home page will have a carousel to capture the user's attention and interest.
 - The home page will have a link to google maps to allow a user to locate the artist's studio.
 - The portfolio page will have detail on the studio.
-- The portfolio page will have the artist's portfolio items in order so the user can scroll through.
+- The portfolio page will have the artist's portfolio items so the site users can scroll through.
 - The contact page will have a form so that the user can send a message to the artist to instigate communication.
 - The contact page will have details on latest activity by the artist so the user is kept up to date.